Hasselblad’s Multi-Shot digitally preserves art history for the future at the Rijksmuseum in Amsterdam

-The mighty resolving power of Hasselblad’s Multi-Shot cameras makes them ideal for the museum sector, and they took centre stage at a recent international convention held at the Rijksmuseum in Amsterdam.
+The mighty resolving power of Hasselblad’s Multi-Shot cameras makes them ideal for the museum sector, and they took centre stage at an international convention held at the Rijksmuseum in Amsterdam.

 As the supplier to the world’s museums of some of their most potent recording tools, in the form of both the 50 and 200 Multi-Shot models, it was appropriate that Hasselblad should be an official partner of the event, and the cameras were demonstrated to delegates over the two days.
 “The Rijksmuseum has a number of the Multi-Shot cameras,” says Dutch Hasselblad Area Sales Manager Hans Cornet, “and one H5D-50c Multi-Shot.
 The Multi-Shot is perfect for the needs of the institution and is covered by the Metamorfoze standard, which was developed in the Netherlands but is now the international standard for the preservation of paper heritage.”